Denmark

 As a Member State of the European Union, Denmark is subject to EU regulations concerning digital assets.
 In 2023, the EU adopted the Markets in Crypto-Assets Regulation (MiCA), a comprehensive regulatory framework designed to oversee the crypto asset market across the EU.

-Please see the European Union's dedicated page for an in-depth understanding of the MiCA regulation and its implications for the EU's crypto asset market.
+For a comprehensive understanding of the MiCA regulation and its implications for the EU’s crypto asset market, please refer to the European Union's dedicated page.

 This website provides information for general guidance purposes only and does not constitute legal or tax advice.